Todd Parnell – An Unlikely Author

 His books Postcards From Branson, Mom At War and The Buffalo, Ben, and Me helped earn him the honor of being inducted into the Missouri Writers’ Hall of Fame in 2012.

 In 2013, Todd expanded into fiction, publishing the Ozarkian Folk Tales Trilogy.
 His fictional works use humor and fantastical storylines that raise awareness to environmental issues and call out actions that threaten water quality in his home region of the Ozarks.

-Pig Farm – Coming in September 2018
+Pig Farm – NEW RELEASE

 Pig Farm unfolds a sweeping and rollicking historical tall tale set in the context of a real life environmental tragedy alongside America’s first national river – the Buffalo.
 Brimming with humor and colorful characters, riddled with mystery and misfortune, tainted with prejudice and deceit, and laced with money and greed, fiction intersects with fact to paint a disturbing portrait of a “pig farm” over time.